-The Accessibility Standing Group: Andy Andrews (UW), Erin Bledsoe (WWU), Gloria Doherty (GFU), Emily Pearson (Whitman), and Jennifer Wells (OSU)
+Fix My Files!
+How to Improve PDFs for Accessibility – the Accessibility Standing Group: Andy Andrews (UW), Erin Bledsoe (WWU), Gloria Doherty (GFU), Emily Pearson (Whitman), and Jennifer Wells (OSU)

 The DUX Accessibility Standing Group will present our checklist to help with remediating PDFs and other digital materials created by libraries.
 For ILLs, book scans, e-reserves, and potentially controlled digital lending, this checklist guides users through the key areas they need to pay attention to when ensuring document accessibility.
 ASG will walk through the document and present use cases for how we see students and other library workers engaging with the checklist.
 Towards the end of the session, we will work through example documents and showcase how to take the actions enumerated in the checklist.

 Accessibility in Library Physical Spaces – Going from Requirements to Inclusivity – Holly Gabriel and Kate Jones from Southern Oregon University

 Drawing on existing evaluation tools and our own assessment checklist, we will discuss library physical spaces through the lens of equity and inclusion.
 We will share our checklist and examine how the library spaces serve populations with visual, auditory, cognitive, and/or mobility disabilities.
 We will discuss how universal design improves accessibility for all and creates a more inclusive and welcoming environment.
 The session will include time for sharing ideas and accessibility best practices in physical library spaces across the Alliance.

 Disability Justice and Inclusion in Academic Libraries: How are Institutions Approaching this Work and How Can Smaller Schools Keep Up? – Sarah Nuxoll from University of Portland

 Conversations about disability are gaining momentum within academic libraries.
 No longer are we speaking only in terms of accessibility, but also about equitable outcomes, enhancing sense of belonging, dismantling embedded ableism, and more.
 These initiatives require time, training, and resources.
 Curious how other libraries are handling these increased demands?
 This presentation will summarize findings from interviews with academic library professionals from around the country, and provide recommendations for smaller institutions on how to best deploy limited staff and funds to keep pace.

 Facilitated Discussion – Collaborating to Build an Accessibility Knowledge Base – Gloria Doherty (GFU) and the Kelly Omodt (UI)